On the rational homology of high dimensional analogues of spaces of long knots: Operads, modules and infinitesimal bimodules

 The composition maps are required to be natural in isomorphisms of $(A, a)$ and $B$, and satisfy the following axioms \begin{enumerate} \item For all finite sets $A, B$ and $C$ and for all $a\in A$ and $b\in B$ the following diagram commutes

 \item For all finite sets $A$ the following morphism is the identity

 \end{enumerate} \end{definition}

-\begin{remark} The concept of a weak left module is different from the regular concept of a left module over an operad that is more commonly found in literature.
-A left module is usually defined to be a symmetric sequence $M$, equipped with structure maps
+\begin{remark} The concept of an infinitesimal left module is different from the usual concept of a left module over an operad that is more commonly found in literature.
+A left module is usually defined to be a symmetric sequence $M$, equipped with maps of the following kind.
+Let $\alpha\colon A\to B$ be a function of sets.
+Then for a left module there would be a morphism

-where $A=\{a_1, \ldots, a_k\}$.
-Note that a left module structure does not automatically give rise to a weak left module structure. \end{remark}
+The structure of an infinitesimal left module does not give rise to such a map (contrast with Remark~\ref{rem: right-module}).
+Neither does a left module structure automatically give rise to an infinitesimal left module structure. \end{remark}

 Finally, we are ready for the key definition of this section.
-Let $O$ be an operad in $\calC$ and let $\calD$ be a category tensored over $\calC$ \begin{definition} A{\em weak bimodule} over $O$ with values in $\calD$ is a symmetric sequence $M$ in $\calD$ endowed with the structure of a right module over $O$ and of a weak left module over $O$.
+Let $O$ be an operad in $\calC$ and let $\calD$ be a category tensored over $\calC$ \begin{definition} An {\em infinitesimal bimodule} over $O$ with values in $\calD$ is a symmetric sequence $M$ in $\calD$ endowed with the structure of a right module over $O$ and of an infinitesimal left module over $O$.
 The right and left composition maps are required to satisfy the following axioms. \begin{enumerate} \item For all finite sets $A, B$, and $C$ and for all $a\in A, b\in B$, the following diagram commutes.

 \item For all finite sets $A, B, B'$ and for all distinct elements $a, a'\in A$, the following diagram commutes